leoreeves/projects/README.md

 # Projects
-A collection of personal projects I've worked on.
+A collection of personal projects.

 ### List: